Add subdomains in Sitejet

 If you want to create a subdomain in Sitejet, you can do so in just a few steps.

-Click on "Pages" at the top of the Website Builder (CMS).
+Click on "Pages" in the top navigation.
 On the right side, you will see the view described in the article about adding navigation.

 From this view, you can either create a new page or make an existing page accessible via subdomain.

-The default value "www" is already entered in the "Subdomain" field.
-If you now set this to the desired value, e.g. "services", then the subpage will become accessible by navigating to "services.your-website.com".
+- The default value "www" is already entered in the "Subdomain" field.
+If you now set this to the desired value, e.g. "blog", then that page will become accessible by navigating to blog.your-website.com.